longlost/wasm-imagemagick/README.md

 Also this utility does not have a built in web worker abstraction, allowing the developer to control concurrence and worker termination, since battery life is a concern with mobile development.

-It is HIGHLY recommended to run this code in a web worker thread.
+It is HIGHLY recommended to run this code in a Web Worker thread.

 ### Api